 You will be surprised to see that this medieval castle is equipped with modern and state of the art technology of that time.
 This is one of the most visited attractions in entire Europe.
 It has to be the best of all the German Castles.

-Old Town Hall in Bamberg – (ONE of the Best Germany Attractions)
+Old Town Hall in Bamberg – (One of the most beautiful historical sites in Germany)

 The fascination with Bamberg Hall comes as no surprise to anyone.
 As the legend and rumors go, in 1467, the bishop of Bamberg would not give land to the residents for a town hall which they desperately wanted as a result of the former having been destroyed.
 The river has arched bridges linking the city; the driven townspeople gathered to create an artificial island on the river Regnitz by ramming stakes into the water.